lddubeau/saxes/README.md

   strings.
 If you can feed your data in a way that does not split surrogates, you should do it.
 (Obviously, feeding all the data at once with a single write is fastest.)

+* Don't set event handlers you don't need.
+Saxes has always aimed to avoid doing work that will just be tossed away but future improvements hope to do this more aggressively.
+One way saxes knows whether or not some data is needed is by checking whether a handler has been set for a specific event.

 ## FAQ